Why Should I Get Nutrigenetic Screening Before Choosing a Prenatal Vitamin?

-You can use genetic testing, such as the Genate Test, to examine how genetics contribute to potential nutritional deficiencies that affect your baby’s growth and cognitive development.
-You can then work with a nutrition counselor to create a customized diet and supplement plan that fulfills all your baby’s nutritional needs.
+Genetic testing, such as the Genate Test, examines how your genetics contribute to potential nutritional deficiencies that could affect your baby’s growth and cognitive development.
+You can then work with a nutrition counselor to create a customized diet and supplement plan that supports your baby’s nutritional needs.

 During your preconception or early prenatal appointments, your doctor or midwife will recommend that you take a prenatal vitamin.
 Most prenatal vitamins contain a combination of vitamins and minerals essential for healthy development.
 However, common over-the-counter prenatal vitamins do not account for your unique genetic differences in how your body uses vitamins and minerals.